angadhn/MySite/_notes/This site.md

 [^7]: While it might be feasible to convert Markdown footnotes into margin notes during the build, I sense that there must be some limit on how long a sidenote must be before it is formatted as a footnote.
 So this is a quite low priority todo for me.

 [^8]: Getting this page made was so cool- I got the page into Obsidian using the Obsidian Web Clipper.
 I then popped into Cursor and asked Claude to translate the article.

+[^9]: Using cursor's autosuggest helps quite a bit with this but it's still not the most fun place to write, for me.